-Aurora, IL Cost of Living Guide: Housing and Economic Analysis
+Aurora, IL Cost of Living Guide: Housing, Income, and Data Analysis

-Discover the real cost of living in Aurora, IL.
-With a population of 179,867 and a median home value of $260,400, explore affordability in this growing city.
+Discover the true cost of living in Aurora, IL.
+With a median income of $90,109 and home values around $260,400, explore if this city fits your budget.

 Aurora at a Glance